 - 2 cloves (laung) (optional)

-- Pluck only the young & tender palak leaves and discard the stems as they may leave a bitter taste.
+- Pluck only the young & tender spinach leaves and discard the stems as they may leave a bitter taste.
+If using baby spinach you can use the stems as well.

 - Add them to a large pot of water.
 Rinse them well few times & drain to a colander.